-- 5. These ecological, recreational, and economic resources of the Grassland are threatened, however, by the Forest Service's consent to additional coal strip mining within the Grassland's boundaries. - 6.
-The Thunder Basin National Grassland is located in the Powder River Basin, which is the largest coal-producing region in the United States and contains some of the largest coal mines in the world.
+5. These ecological, recreational, and economic resources of the Grassland are threatened, however, by the Forest Service's consent to additional coal strip mining within the Grassland's boundaries.

+6. The Thunder Basin National Grassland is located in the Powder River Basin, which is the largest coal-producing region in the United States and contains some of the largest coal mines in the world.
 Beyond the negative impacts to nearby ecosystems, the strip mines of the Powder River Basin have serious climate change implications.
-The combustion of coal releases large quantities of CO2, a heat-trapping gas that is fueling global climate change. - 7.
+The combustion of coal releases large quantities of CO2, a heat-trapping gas that is fueling global climate change.

 As the largest source of coal in the country, coal mining in the Powder River Basin is linked to more U.S. greenhouse gas emissions than almost any other activity.
-Indeed, in 2008 Wyoming Powder River Basin coal was responsible for approximately 13% of the country's CO2 emissions. - 8.
-Spurred by the demands of mining operators, the United States Bureau of Land Management ("BLM") is now trying to expand these coal mining activities.
+Indeed, in 2008 Wyoming Powder River Basin coal was responsible for approximately 13% of the country's CO2 emissions.

+8. Spurred by the demands of mining operators, the United States Bureau of Land Management ("BLM") is now trying to expand these coal mining activities.
 BLM is in the process of issuing new coal leases for six tracts of land near the town of Wright, Wyoming, called the "Wright Area lease tracts."
-Collectively, the six Wright Area lease tracts contain nearly four billion tons of coal. - 9.
-Of the six Wright Area lease tracts, five are partially located within the Thunder Basin National Grassland.
-Because the Grassland is part of the National Forest System, the Forest Service must consent to those coal leases before BLM can issue them.
-In this case,
+Collectively, the six Wright Area lease tracts contain nearly four billion tons of coal.

+9. Of the six Wright Area lease tracts, five are partially located within the Thunder Basin National Grassland.
+Because the Grassland is part of the National Forest System, the

-BLM's lease, and the Forest Service's consent decision, relate specifically to the South Porcupine tract, which includes 1,638 acres of National Grassland.
+Forest Service must consent to those coal leases before BLM can issue them.
+In this case, BLM's lease, and the Forest Service's consent decision, relate specifically to the South Porcupine and North Porcupine tracts, which include 6,758 acres of National Grassland.
+Of those, 1,638 acres are within the South Porcupine tract and 5,120 acres are within the North Porcupine tract.